Robert Schumann: Liederkreis op. 39

 describes a night

-of nature
+in which all of nature

-seems to proclaim
+seems to announce

 of love.

-Migrating birds,
+Migratory birds,

 moon,